Political integration of India: Reorganisation

 The distinction between Part A and Part B states was only intended to last for a brief, transitional period.
 In 1956, the States Reorganisation Act reorganised the former British provinces and princely states on the basis of language.
-Simultaneously, the Seventh Amendment to the Constitution removed the distinction between Part A and Part B states, both of which were now treated only as "states", with Part C states being renamed "union territories".
+Simultaneously, the Seventh Amendment to the Constitution removed the distinction between Part A and Part B states, both of which were now treated only as "states", with Part C states being designated as "union territories".
 The Rajpramukhs lost their authority, and were replaced as the constitutional heads of state by Governors, who were appointed by the central government.
 These changes finally brought the princely order to an end.
 In both legal and practical terms, the territories that had been part of the princely states were now fully integrated into India and did not differ in any way from those that had been part of British India.
 The personal privileges of the princes—the privy purse, the exemption from customs duty, and customary dignities—survived, only to be abolished in 1971.